kimfalk/live-project/README.md

 # The MovieGEEK Installation Guide

-The MovieGEEK is a website implemented to accompany my book, Practical Recommender Systems.
+The MovieGEEK is a website originally implemented to accompany my book, Practical Recommender Systems.
-It is used in the book to show how recommender systems work and how you can implement them.
-The book describes how the algorithms work and provides more detail into how the site works.
+However this folder is used for the manning LiveProject, which will go live soon.

 The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your own content.